 In September 1965, Governor-General George Vanier opened Toronto’s modern City Hall to a crowd of 14,000 people.
-City Council were escorted by the civic guard from Old City Hall across Bay St through to the ceremonies in Nathan Phillips Square.
+City Council was escorted by the civic guard from Old City Hall across Bay St to the ceremonies in Nathan Phillips Square.
 There was a ribbon-cutting, fireworks and flypasts by Royal Canadian Air Force jets.

 During speeches, the sound of steel clanging could be heard as work was still being completed on City Hall.
 Dignitaries included Prime Minister Lester B Pearson, Premier John Robarts, Mayor Philip Givens and previous Mayor Nathan Phillips.
 There was also a tribute to architect Viljo Revell, whose wife sat in the front row.

 Prime Minister Pearson said, “But as an old citizen of Toronto – I should say a former citizen – I must shed a tear for the old City Hall, which like the Armoury around the corner must become a sacrifice to progress.”
 While there were plans to tear down magnificent Old City Hall, thankfully, that changed.

 There are four main areas of contemporary Toronto City Hall.
 They include Nathan Phillips Square, the Podium, Council Chamber and the Towers.